azozing/student-grade-prediction/README.md

 📂 Dataset

-The dataset is available in the repository: metadata.xlsx → Contains student performance data used for model training.
+The dataset is available in the repository:
-Students_Grading_Dataset.csv → Contains student performance dataset via csv
+Students_Grading_Dataset.csv → Contains student performance data used for model training.

 🔧 Model Training